Cherylrozinski/CherylRozinski-Portfolio/final_project_CherylRozinski.md

 Given this information, I will describe 2 personas -- elected officials and the general public.

-# Persona #1 - Congress/Elected Officals
+# Persona #1 - A Congressional Member or Elected Officals
 Purpose: To understand why the QMIB proposal must be adopted if we want to better fund infrastructure.
 Goals: To present the content in a way that feels approachable, interesting, engaging, and that makes the reader want to review each portion.
 Personal: Congressional members are between 29 and 80+ with an average age of 57.8 for the House and 61.8 for the Senate.
 21.2% are female and the rest are male.
 All Senators hold Bachelors degrees and 94.1% of House members do, while 76% of Senators and 16% of House members hold degress beyond a Bachelors.